 This is a comprehensive course in the large-scale history and dynamics of the biosphere.
 The course will focus on ecoinformatics and macroecology, using computational approaches to describe and explain general patterns in the distribution, abundance and functioning of organisms.
 Special attention will be given to geographical patterns of biodiversity and their basis in both ecological (dispersal, competition) and evolutionary (speciation, extinction) processes.
 The course will also examine the large-scale interactions between Homo sapiens and the rest of the biosphere.
-The course will be conducted seminar style, with most of the reading will be drawn from recent primary literature.
-The development of research methods using published data, computational tools and model output to address new ecological questions at continental to global scales will be an integral part of this course.
+Most of the reading will be drawn from recent primary literature.
+Students will develop data science skills including data archiving and manipulation, literate coding, visualization and analysis, reproducibility, and code repositories.
 This counts toward the upper-level environmental biology requirement for the major.
 Prerequisite: BIOL 228, 241, 251, 253 or 261 or permission of instructor.
-Generally offered every other year.